Being able to face adversity and emerge more resilient is something we all can learn to do. Children too!

-Our best bet is equipping our children with healthy coping skills.
+Our best bet is to equip our children with healthy coping skills.
 Resilient children can stand tall in the face of challenges and use problem-solving skills to forge ahead.
 They are confident, curious, and independent.
 Here are some ways you can foster resilience and build coping skills in your child.

 Strike a balance between supporting and overprotecting